joshuagryphon/plastid/docs/source/FAQ.rst

     from counts that cover positions in the gene area that are annotated as CDS in **all** transcripts in the merged gene.
 Ditto for 5' and 3' UTRs

+Either one is an appropriate starting place for a pipeline, depending upon your needs.

 .. _faq-analysis-deseq: